-Muslim studies tends to be dominated by social science disciplines, including sociology, human geography, religious studies and criminology.
+Muslim studies tend to be dominated by social science disciplines, including sociology, human geography, religious studies and criminology.
 Breaking new ground, the AHRC-funded Storying Relationships research project from which this article stems focuses on the concomitant importance of arts and humanities scholarship in the field of Muslim studies.
-By bridging the social sciences and literary or cultural studies approaches and aiming to transcend the pernicious dichotomies of good Muslim and bad Muslim or Islamophobia and Islamophilia and Islamophobia, our research seeks to find a middle ground between polarized positions.
-This is especially salient in light of the recent rise of extremism- Islamist, Hindutva and white supremacist.
-In Tariq Ali's 2002 book The Clash of Fundamentalisms, he describes American imperialism as the most dangerous 'fundamentalism' of our contemporary moment.
-More recently, in Age of Anger Pankaj Mishra explores how ISIS, white supremacy and Hindu fundamentalism have a surprising amount in common-and, l.
-Like Ali, Mishra categorizes blind adherence to global capital as a type of fanaticism (2017: 37, 44, 78, 351).
-Keeping in mind the rise of both violent extremism accreting to Islam and of the far right, we seek to unsettle hostility towards, as well as uncritical praise of, Muslims through detailed analysis of literary texts.
-The contrasting pictures of the 'sexual misery' of Muslims on the one hand and 'happy British Muslims' on the other is unpicked in this article, which takes creative non-fiction and novels as more illuminating points of reference than media representations.
-While this article begins with an in-depth discussion of the depiction of Muslim men, the article then moves on to examine the portrayal of Muslim women and to a particularly female-associated literary genre-namely, chick lit.
-Finally, we consider the stories about Muslim sexualities that are not yet in circulation.
-We ask how these stories could be produced, circulated and consumed, and whether through their telling and sharing sexual relationships could be reimagined.
+By bridging the social sciences and literary or cultural studies approaches and aiming to transcend the pernicious of good Muslim Muslim dichotomies and bad or Islamophilia Islamophobia, our research seeks to find a middle ground between polarised positions.
+This is especially salient in light of the recent rise of extremism - Islamist, Hindutva and white supremacist.
+In Tariq Ali's, 2002 book, The Clash of Fundamentalisms, he positions American imperialism as the most dangerous 'fundamentalism' of our contemporary moment.
+More recently, in Age of Anger (2017), Pankaj Mishra reveals that ISIS, white supremacy and Hindu fundamentalism have a surprising amount in common.
+Like Ali, Mishra categorises blind adherence to global capital as a type of fanaticism (2017: 37, 44, 78, 351).
+Keeping in mind both the rise of violent extremism accreting to Islam and the resurgence of the far right, we seek to unsettle hostility towards, as well as uncritical praise of, Muslims through detailed analysis of literary texts.
+The contrasting pictures of the 'sexual misery' of Muslims on the one hand and 'happy British Muslims' on the other are unpicked in this article, which takes creative non-fiction and novels as more illuminating points of reference than media representations.
+While this article begins with an in-depth discussion of descriptions of Muslim men, the article then moves on to examine the portrayal of Muslim women and to a particularly femaleassociated literary genre - namely, chick lit.
+Finally, we consider the stories about

+Muslim sexualities that are not yet in circulation.
+We ask how these stories could be produced, circulated and consumed, and, whether through their telling and sharing, sexual relationships could be reimagined.